-\\: Average of monthly distribution system turbidity samples must be less than 5.0 NTUs.
+: Average of monthly distribution system turbidity samples must be less than 5.0 NTUs.
 Turbidity is a measure of the cloudiness of water.

-\\\: This level represents the highest locational running annual average calculated from data collected.
+: This level represents the highest locational running annual average calculated from data collected.
+Haloacetic acids (five) (HAA5) means the sum of the concentrations in milligrams per liter of five specific haloacetic acid compounds.